Nexedi/re6stnet/docs/re6stnet.rst

   trigger SLAAC with ``rdisc6 <iface>`` to restore the default route if the kernel removed while enabling forwarding.

+Following environment variables are available for processes started with ``--up`` or ``--daemon``:

+re6stnet_iface
+  value of ``--main-interface`` option re6stnet_ip
+  IPv6 set on main interface
+re6stnet_subnet
+  your subnet, written in CIDR notation re6stnet_network the re6st network you belong to, written in CIDR notation

 HOW TO
 ======